DonnervS/grimheim-rules/rules/game-rules.md

 ### Arcane & Divine Lores

-Each Warband may choose one Lore: either an Arcane Lore or a Divine Lore.
+Each Warband may choose one Arcane Lore and one Divine Lore.

 - Arcane Lores contain Spells and may only be used by models with the Arcane rule.
 - Divine Lores contain Invocations and may only be used by models with the Divine rule.
 - Each power may be used once per activation.
-- Mixed Warbands (e.g. Mercenaries) may only choose from the following universal Lores
+- Mixed Warbands (e.g. Mercenaries) may only choose from the following universal Lores.
 - Additional Lores are detailed in the respective Factions Traits.

 ###